 Have you ever heard the term “Velcro-dog”?
 It means exactly how it sounds… a dog that clings to you like Velcro.
-It’s where your dog is never more than a few inches from your side (often touching you), follows you from room to room, stands up when you stand up, always under foot, constantly looking to you for direction… “What’s our next move, Mom?”
+It’s where your dog is never more than a few inches from your side (often touching you), following you from room to room, standing up when you stand up, always under foot, constantly looking to you for direction… “What’s our next move, Mom?”
 A “clingy” dog is not to be confused with a dog who has separation anxiety, even though both terms are often used interchangeably.
 Separation Anxiety is a true dysfunctional attachment disorder that may require professional help.
 Dogs with separation anxiety will panic when their owner is away from him.
 Velcro dogs would not necessarily panic in your absence, but may be seriously “apprehensive”.
 Ideally, your dog should be “interested” in where you are, but relaxed and self-sufficient when you’re not in the room.

 A Confident Dog, Not a Velcro Dog